 - Language Detection:

-- $20 per 1 M characters of text, where the charges are adjusted in proportion to the number of characters actually provided.
+- $20 per 1 million characters of text, where the charges are adjusted in proportion to the number of characters actually provided.

 - Usage limits:

-- Google Translate API has a default limit of 2 M chars/day.
-You can increase this limit up to 50 M chars/day in the Cloud Platform Console by following the instructions below.
+- Google Translate API has default limits of 2 million characters/day and 10,000 characters per 100 seconds (average 100 characters/second).
+You can increase the first limit up to 50 million characters/day in the Cloud Platform Console by following the instructions below.

-- If you need to translate more than 50 M chars/day, please contact us.
+- If you need to translate more than 50 million characters/day or 100 characters/second, contact us.

 To enable billing for your project, do the following: